nspyre-org/nspyre/docs/contributing.rst

    # push changes to github
    git push --set-upstream origin descriptive-branch-title

 You will notice the addition of two new terms -- *branch* and *push*.
 Each repository can have multiple versions of it's codebase that are under development.
 The ``master`` *branch* is the main version of the code on the repository and is the root branch from which all others originate.
 This is the official working version that is used out in the wild and the one you eventually want your changes to appear on.
 When forking a repo, you also get all the different branches at the time of copying.
 When contributing on an issue, you first want to search existing *branches* to check if someone has already started a branch for work on that issue.
 If not, start a new one and make sure to give it a descriptive title so people easily understand what's being worked on (e.g. refactoring-pep8, awg-spyrelet, driver-gui-bug, etc).
-Then you need to *checkout* the branch to which you want to make changes, making sure to *add*, *commit* them so they are reflected locally.
+Then you need to *checkout* the branch to which you want to make changes, making sure to *add* and *commit* them so they are reflected locally.

 Finally, the *push* command updates files from one location to another, but in the opposite direction as *pull*. ``git pull`` brings any changes from the target repo on the servers and updates them into the version/branch that you currently have checked out on your local copy. ``git push`` does the opposite.
 It takes any changes on your local copy of the branch you have checked out and reflects those changes on the repository.
 If you don't ``git push`` your commits then they will not be uploaded to the repo; this also means they won't be backed up.
 So it's good practice to push your progress at least daily so it is uploaded to the repository.